suricastorp/sentiment_analysis_lab/README.md

 The data, very well known, are part of the `imdb` dataset and have to be extracted from the archive of this repository.

-The comments of the `.ipynb` notebook are sometimes in French, sometimes in English.
+The comments of the `notebook.ipynb` notebook are sometimes in French, sometimes in English.